 - You need a response from the child Flow.
 You need it to reply with something, even if your Flow doesn’t need a reply (like our case).

 - The connections don’t go from the parent to the child, so you need to define them in the child flow.
-It would help if you embedded” the Flow’s connection to use it when it’s running “inside” another Flow.
+It would help if you embedded” the Flow’s connection to use it when running “inside” another Flow.

 Let’s fix the second issue first: